hinchley2018/hinchley2018/README.md

-## Hi there 👋
+## Howdy! 👋

 ## About me
 - 🔭 I’m currently building .NET APIs & React user experiences at CarMax🚗
-- 🏫 I'm teaching the next generation of full-stack devs in my evenings at NJIT University.
+- 🏫 I'm teaching the next generation of full-stack devs in my evenings at [NJIT Coding Bootcamp](https://digitalskills.njit.edu/software-development-bootcamp/).
 - 🌱 I’m currently learning golang and GCP, but I'm a lifelong learner so sometimes it is something random.
 - 📖 I'm reading: [DevOps HandBook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) and
 - 🤔 I’m looking for help with: finding an open-source project to give back to community!
-- 💬 Ask me about: Starting a career in development, how to market yourself as a software developer, open source projects
+- 💬 Ask me about: Starting a career in software development, how to market yourself as a software developer, open source projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jonathon-hinchley/) is the best way.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Space is a big interest of mine and I often watch a video about it daily!